santiagohdzb/ServicesHelper/README.md

 # ServicesHelper

-Tool for developers who want to check the memmory usage and number of processes for each server, application or service running.
+Tool for developers who want to check the memmory usage and number of processes for specific servers, applications and/or services running.

-written in Javascript and using Electron as the core
+Written in Javascript and using Electron/IO.js as the core

 #TODO
 - Support to add custom applications